-An Experience User is a unique user registered to your application's Experience.
-Users can access protected endpoints, and you can build profiles against each user.
+An Experience User is a unique user registered to your application’s Experience.
+Users can access protected Endpoints and can be associated with Devices via their membership in one or more Experience Groups.
+You can also build full metadata profiles for each user.

-Users can be accessed through the "Users" menu item of your application's "Experience" menu.
-Click the user's email address in the list to view and to edit his / her profile.
+Click the user’s email address in the list to view and to edit their profile.

 There are a number of fields that can be set for a user, some of which are required.